-The first time you enable group-based license management Decisions will automatically be enabled for all groups that have used Decisions to avoid any interruptions.
+Control the usage of Decisions in your organization with permissions set at the Office 365 Group level.
+The first time you enable group-based license management, Decisions will automatically be enabled for all groups using Decisions to avoid any interruptions in access.

-- Follow the steps to enable group based licensing
+Follow the steps in the admin portal to enable group-based licensing.

-- If you do not have access, contact support.
-By default, the person that performed the Office 365 admin consent for Decisions is the one that will be listed as account owner
+If you do not have access, contact Decisions support.
+By default, the person who performed the Office 365 Admin Consent is listed as the account owner.

-- You can now enable/disable Decisions for individual Office 365 groups
+You can now enable/disable Decisions by Office 365 Group.

-- Go to the menu top left and verify that the list of admins is correct
+Go to the menu at the top to verify the list of Group admins is correct.

-- Here you might want to enter an e-mail address for existing license requests systems you have in place
+You may want to enter an email address for existing license request systems you have in place.

-When someone now tries to use Decisions in a group where Decisions is not enabled, they will be stopped and notified that they are missing a license.
-They will also be given an option to open a draft email with pre-defined recipient(s) and a direct link to the admin portal for the current group, so that they can request a license from the admin.
+Now, when someone tries to use Decisions in an Office 365 Group/Microsoft Teams team where it is not enabled, they will be stopped and notified they are missing a license.
+They will be given an option to open a draft email with the pre-defined recipient(s) you list above.
+The email includes a direct link to the admin portal so they can request a license from the appropriate admin.

 Alternatively, you can also control usage through Azure AD, which requires individual users to be granted access, rather than everyone in the Office 365 Group.
 Note that this can be challenging to manage if you have frequent changes to the list of members or you want to invite guests to meetings.